Lexus LS (XF40)

 The Lexus LS (XF40) is the fourth generation of the Lexus LS—a series of full-size luxury cars.
 Produced by Lexus, the luxury division of the Japanese automaker Toyota, the XF40 served as the flagship vehicle of the former's lineup from 2006 until production ended in 2017.

 The successor to the XF30 LS, the development of the XF40 began under the direction of Moritaka Yoshida.
 Focusing on simplicity, the XF40 was designed by Yo Hiruta, incorporating the L-finesse design philosophy—first introduced in 2001 with the GS.
 The LS 460 debuted at the North American International Auto Show in January 2006, while the hybrid–electric version, the LS 600h, was unveiled at the New York International Auto Show in April 2006.
 Official series manufacture began at the facility in Tahara, Aichi, in August 2006.
 Each XF40 model was produced in two wheelbase variants: a short-wheelbase version and a long-wheelbase version, the latter designated by an "L" at the end of the model name.
 (Note: For example, the LS 460 is the short-wheelbase model, while the LS 460 L is the long-wheelbase model.)

 The XF40 was the subject of two updates, the first of which occurred in 2009.
 This involved minor updates to its front and rear fascia, engine power, and interior.
 The second—and most significant—occurred in 2013, including noteworthy upgrades to incorporate the company's corporate fascia, comprising the implementation of the "spindle" grille and prominently redesigned headlamps.
 Production of the XF40 ended in October 2017, and it was replaced by the XF50 LS.
-The XF40 is the recipient of numerous accolades, including the Wheels Car of the Year and the World Car of the Year award in 2006 and 2007, respectively.
+The XF40 is the recipient of numerous accolades, including the World Car of the Year award in 2007.